PiotrTrzpil/lambda-days-2015/README.md

 The last talk I attended on that day was by Jacek Głodek about practical problems and **misuse of typing and functional programming** when writing typical applications.
 It ephasized readability and proper expression of domain model or business logic.
 My quite rich take-away from it was: be wary of tuples, create more case classes, use helper monads like _Option_ only in places where it expresses the intent well.

+Now off for the after-party with free beer and pizza.

 ## Day 2

 The day was opened by a **keynote** given Kinga Panasiewicz and gave everyone much positive energy for the start of the day.
 The topic was centered around the statement that **watching computer screen for a longer time is malicious for the brain** and can be one of the causes of developing brain diseases like schizophrenia.
 Quite brave of a statement on a programming conference, I think.
 The latter part of the talk was centered on brain memory (and negative impact of Google Search on it) and Kinga was engaging with the audience in some memory games.